-The Council process for producing the budget estimates involves responsible budget holders and finance officers reviewing and projecting the Base Budget.
-The Working Budget Estimates are determined against a background of ongoing quarterly budget monitoring for the current financial year and an evaluation of the outturn position and Budgets carried forward from the previous financial year.
-The 2016/17 Estimates are determined by evaluating and costing all known changes, including pay and price levels, legislative changes, demands for services and policy developments.
-The Council has sufficient reserves to allow a contribution from balances in order to set a balanced budget for 2016/17 and the current Budget Process has rigorously reviewed current budgets to secure another year of necessary budget savings and a number of savings initiatives have been adopted.
-As part of the 2016/17 Budget process the Council has had to meet the challenge of reductions in Government Grant as well as absorbing inflationary and legislative changes within its Medium Term Financial Strategy.
-The overall budget process is co-ordinated by the Accountancy Section in liaison with the various Service Delivery Units and the Council's Strategic Management Board.
+The council process for producing the budget estimates involves responsible budget holders and finance officers reviewing and projecting the Base Budget.
+The Working Budget Estimates are determined against a background of ongoing guarterly budget monitoring for the current financial year and an evaluation of the outturn position and Budgets carried forward from the previous financial year.
+The 2017/18 Estimates are determined by evaluating and costing all known changes, including pay and price levels, legislative changes, demands for services and policy developments.
+The council has sufficient reserves to allow a contribution from balances in order to set a balanced budget for 2017/18 and the current Budget Process has rigorously reviewed current budgets to secure another year of necessary budget savings and a number of savings initiatives have been adopted.
+As part of the 2017/18 Budget process the council has had to meet the challenge of reductions in Government Grant as well as absorbing inflationary and legislative changes within its Medium Term Financial Strategy.
+The overall budget process is co-ordinated by the Accountancy Section in liaison with the various Service Delivery Units and the council's Strategic Management Board.
 The Budget is recommended by the Executive, for approval by Council after it has been through the Scrutiny process required by the Council's Constitution.
 The process includes consideration of risks and uncertainties associated with projections of future pay, prices, interest rates and projected levels and timing of other potential liabilities.
-The challenge to the budget process is provided by both the Leader's Service Priority Group and the Scrutiny and Overview Committee and also in the case of the HRA the Housing Management Board.
+The challenge to the budget process is provided by both the Leader's Financial Security Group and the Scrutiny and Overview Committee and also in the case of the HRA the Housing Management Board.

 The Council has needed to adapt to the on-going central grant reductions and changes to welfare.
 Financial monitoring arrangements provide the Executive with a quarterly update on the performance of the budget, with action plans where significant adverse variances have resulted.
-The medium term financial strategy is under constant review to ensure that a clear financial position for the Council can be demonstrated for the next five years.
+The medium term financial strategy is under constant review to ensure that a clear financial position for the council can be demonstrated for the next five years aided by the Council's Financial Security priority.
 This is necessary as the significant cuts in public expenditure and funding from the government have been realised and likely to extend beyond the current parliament.

 The Council's Financial Regulations require responsible budget holders to ensure that net expenditure does not exceed the total of their Service budgets.
-Where, despite the assessment of risks that forms part of the budget process, a budget comes under pressure during the course of the financial year, the Council's budgetary framework and Financial Regulations lay down appropriate procedures.
+Where, despite the assessment of risks that forms part of the budget process, a budget comes under pressure during the course of the financial year, the council's budgetary framework and Financial Regulations lay down appropriate procedures.
 Where budget variations cannot be contained overall by the use of virements, these have been reported to Members as part of the quarterly budget monitoring process.
-In addition requests for supplementary estimates have to be submitted to the Executive or Council, as appropriate.
+In addition requests for supplementary estimates have to be submitted to the Executive or Full Council, as appropriate.
 Supplementary estimates are met from available balances and reserves.

-The Assistant Director (Finance) considers that the Estimates and the processes used to produce them are sound and robust.
+The Assistant Director (Finance and Estates) considers that the Estimates and the processes used to produce them are sound and robust.